apache/jmeter/lib/doc/readme.txt

-This directory hosts files for documentation generation.
+This directory hosts jars needed for documentation generation.
+They are not needed at run-time.